MicrosoftDocs/fabric-docs/docs/onelake/onelake-shortcuts-adb-quickstart.md

 ---
-title: Shortcut ADLS data transformed with Azure Databricks into OneLake and build PowerBI Report
+title: Shortcut ADLS data transformed with Azure Databricks into OneLake and build Power BI Report
-description: Learn how to create delta table in your ADLS Gen2 account using Azure databricks , create shortcut to access that delta table and then build PowerBI Report. ms.reviewer: eloldag ms.author: gillharmeet
+description: Learn how to create delta table in your ADLS Gen2 account using Azure Databricks, create shortcut to access that delta table and then build Power BI Report. ms.reviewer: eloldag ms.author: harmeetgill
 author: gillharmeet
 ms.topic: how-to
 ms.date: 05/23/2023
 ---

-# Shortcut ADLS data transformed with Azure Databricks into OneLake and build PowerBI Report.
+# Shortcut ADLS data transformed with Azure Databricks into OneLake and build Power BI Report.

 [!INCLUDE [preview-note](../includes/preview-note.md)]